 - Vik Hostel: Vik Hostel is equally affordable and has shared spaces and a welcoming environment, making it another great option for budget-conscious visitors who want to make friends.

 Campsites are great for adventurers who prefer the great outdoors and want to see Iceland uniquely.
 Camping in Iceland is a great way to travel the country, but there are certain precautions to consider when camping.
 Summer is the best time for camping as the weather in Iceland is at its mildest.
+It is important to note that camping outside designated campsites is illegal even if you rent a campervan, but the good news is that there are dozens of campsites in the Vik area, and you will never have to go too far to find one.
+Some recommended campsites include:

 - Þakgil: Þakgil campsite is nestled in a serene and quiet location.
 This campsite offers a peaceful retreat for those seeking a more secluded camping experience.